Body MRI: How to Provide Value-Based Care

 An intensive review designed to provide a clinically-focused update on the optimal performance and current interpretation of body MRI across a broad range of real-life applications, nationally recognized experts incorporate scenario-based examples, cutting-edge reviews, practice tips, and much more tailored for daily experience.
 In addition to 10 modules of online lectures, you will also receive the accompanying book—shipped to you at no extra cost.

-Earn credit at your own pace with unlimited access to this course through June 3, 2021.
+Earn credit at your own pace with unlimited access to this course through June 3, 2021 and continue to access your videos until June 4, 2028.
 See learning outcomes and individual lectures below.

 This course package offers 30 CME and SA-CME Credits following completion of an online assessment.

 ARRS Member price: $695

 Video content for this Online Course will be available to view until June 4, 2028, which is ten years following the issuance date of this course.
 ARRS reserves the right to remove video content before the end of the ten year period.
 Video content that contradicts current science or misleads the viewer based on changes to accepted clinical practice may be removed on a case-by-case basis.